 Rivers, streams, and creeks continue to run high from recent heavy rainfall.

 However, Zeta will be quick, limiting the river flood threat.

-Rainfall totals over 4" will generally be needed to bring rivers to minor flood stage, but some rises to bank-full are anticipated in most areas based off of current rainfall forecasts of 1-3".
+Rainfall totals over 4" will generally be needed to bring rivers to minor flood stage, but rises to bank-full (Action Stage) are anticipated in the western Panhandle based off of current rainfall forecasts of 1-3".

-Forecast Rain Chances Next 3 Days
+Forecast Rain Chances

+Next 3 Days

-Central & South Florida gradually dry out after a long stretch of wet weather.
-Scattered showers and thunderstorms are expected in the Panhandle on Tuesday.
-Widespread rain chances are forecast for Wednesday and Wednesday night as Zeta moves inland, with rain chances continuing on Thursday across North Florida.
-Severe Weather Outlook From the Storm Prediction Center - Wednesday Night
+Central & South Florida dry out after a long stretch of wet weather.

+Widespread rain chances are forecast for Wednesday and Wednesday night in the western Panhandle as Zeta moves inland, with rain chances continuing on Thursday across North Florida.

+Severe Weather Outlook

+From the Storm Prediction Center - Wednesday Night

 As the outer bands from Zeta move through the Panhandle Wednesday evening and Wednesday night, a few tornadoes are possible.
 There is a Slight Risk (level 2 of 5) of Severe Weather, and Tornado Watches could be issued.

-Understanding Severe Thunderstorm Risk Categories THUNDERSTORMS 1 - MARGINAL 2 - SLIGHT 3 - ENHANCED 4 - MODERATE 5 - HIGH (no label) (MRGL) (SLGT) (ENH) (MDT) (HIGH) No severe Isolated severe Scattered Numerous Widespread Widespread thunderstorms thunderstorms severe storms severe storms severe storms severe storms expected possible possible possible likely expected Lightning/flooding threats exist with all thunderstorms Limited in duration and/or coverage and/or intensity Short-lived and/or not widespread, isolated intense storms possible More persistent and/or widespread, a few intense Long-lived, widespread and intense Long-lived, very widespread and particularly intense 1 10 °°° neter, and/or a tornado.
+Understanding Severe Thunderstorm Risk Categories

+THUNDERSTORMS 1 - MARGINAL 2 - SLIGHT 3 - ENHANCED 4 - MODERATE 5 - HIGH (no label) (MRGL) (SLGT) (ENH) (MDT) (HIGH) No severe Isolated severe Scattered Numerous Widespread Widespread thunderstorms thunderstorms severe storms severe storms severe storms severe storms expected possible possible possible likely expected Lightning/flooding threats exist with all thunderstorms Limited in duration and/or coverage and/or intensity Short-lived and/or not widespread, isolated intense storms possible More persistent and/or widespread, a few intense Long-lived, widespread and intense Long-lived, very widespread and particularly intense T neter, and/or a tornado.
 All thur